 The highest being the Sultan of Sokoto and the leader of the Qadriyya Sufi order.
 One time in 2014, he had a dispute with the Boko Haram terrorist group, whom he alleged were responsible for the bombing incident at the Kano Mosque (the seat of power for the emirate).

-We all can imagine what that must have felt like, to have the most notorious terrorist kingpin threaten you; but kudos to the fact that he was able to keep his cool for the most part and not allow the case to escalate beyond control.
+We all can imagine what that must have felt like to have the most notorious terrorist kingpin threaten you, but kudos to the fact that he was able to keep his cool for the most part and not allow the case to escalate beyond control.

 His Dethronement

-Sanusi Lamido Sanusi II was recently dethroned from the position of the emir of Kano, on the 9th of March, 2020 to be precise.
+Sanusi Lamido Sanusi II was recently dethroned from the position of the emir of Kano on the 9th of March 2020, to be precise.

-The press release stated that Sanusi Lamido Sanusi II was found to have breached the part 3 section 13 (a-e) of the 2019 Emirate Law of Kano state, as well as refusing to attend official meetings and programs that was organized by the government “without any lawful justification” which is reflective of total insubordination on the part of Sanusi Lamido Sanusi.
+The press release stated that Sanusi Lamido Sanusi II was found to have breached part 3 section 13 (a-e) of the 2019 Emirate Law of Kano state, as well as refusing to attend official meetings and programs that was organized by the government “without any lawful justification” which is reflective of total insubordination on the part of Sanusi Lamido Sanusi.

 It was a bit of a controversial issue for most Nigerians because Sanusi Lamido Sanusi II has been known for his positive impact, especially during his time as the governor of the Central Bank of Nigeria.